Jubbal State: Area and geography

 The state covered an area of 297 sqmi.
 It was bound on the west by the Paber River and the states of Balsan and Kotkhai, the south by the Sirmur State along the Chor Ridge, the east by the district of Dehra Dun and the north by Bushahr State.
 It had its capital at Deorha.
 By the beginning of the 20th century, forests covered almost 40% of the area of the state.
 Forestry accounted for a bulk of the state's revenues and much of the timber was used as railway sleepers.
 In 1902–03, annual revenue from forests amounted to 1,00,000 rupees whereas annual land revenue stood at only 35,828 rupees.
 Wheat, tobacco and opium were the major agricultural products of Jubbal State.
 The states of Rawingarh and Dhadi were tributary states to Jubbal State.

 Royal family

 The royal family were Rathore Rajputs and its founding ruler Karan Chand was a son of the Raja of Sirmaur.
 The state was one of twenty hill states collectively called the Thakuraian and the rulers of Jubbal were styled Ranas or Thakurs before the British conferred on them the title of Raja.
 The heir apparent was styled tikka and the younger sons of the raja were styled kanwar.
 Succession to the throne was governed by male primogeniture.
 The goddess Piri Devi was the tutelary deity of the royal family.

+Rulers of Jubbal State

+The rulers of the princely state of Jubbal were: